Festival Omladina: 1968

-On the eight edition of the festival, held in Subotica National Theatre, 20 songs were performed, each by two different performers.
+In the eighth edition of the festival, held at the Subotica National Theatre, 20 songs were performed, each by two different performers.
 It was the last edition organized by Mladost Society for Culture and Arts.

 This was the first edition of the festival to include rock bands as performers, with the bands Džentlmeni and Zlatni Akordi performing songs by competing composers.
-The band Zlatni Akordi featured then little known singer Josipa Lisac, which was her only appearance on the festival.
+The band Zlatni Akordi featured the then unknown singer Josipa Lisac, which was her only appearance at the festival.